tibetan-nlp/annodoc/index.md

 ### Three-place predicates

 The arguments of a three-place predicate are marked `nsubj`, `obj`, and `iobj`.
-However, for clarity, the second argument can be additionally specified as `obj:ditrans` to communicate that it is the object of a ditransitive verb.
+However, for clarity, the second argument can additionally be specified as `obj:ditrans` to convey that it is the object of a ditransitive verb.

 ### Two-place predicates

 The arguments of a two-place predicate are marked `nsubj` and `obj`, as in the the following example with the verb "to write".
-Here, the agent (the writer) is marked `nsubj`, and the rightmost of three nominals linked by two genitives ('letter') is marked `obj`.
+Here, the agent (the writer) is marked `nsubj`, and the rightmost of three nominals linked by two genitives ("letter") is marked `obj`.

 ~~~ ann
 ཁྱོད་ཀྱི་ཁ་ཆེམས་ཀྱི་ཡི་གེ་སུས་བྲིས།